COMMAND STAFF BIOS

 Captain Griger is the Division Commander for Investigations which comprises the Warrants Unit, Narcotics Unit, Criminal Investigations Unit and the Evidence and Property Unit.
 He has previously worked in the Jail Division as a deputy and supervisor, the Road Patrol as deputy, supervisor and Command Officer, the Administration Division working in Professional Standards and earlier assignments in investigations as a deputy in the Narcotics Unit and a sergeant in Criminal Investigations.

-Captain Griger is currently the Commander for the Emergency Service Unit and has been with the team for twenty years.
-He is also the program coordinator for Project Lifesaver.
-Captain has been an active instructor in multiple areas of law enforcement to include tactics, field training, active shooter response and the standard response protocol.
+Captain Griger is the High Risk Incident Commander.
+He was formerly the Commander for the Emergency Service Unit and had been with the team for twenty years.
+He is also the Program Coordinator for Project Lifesaver.
+Captain Griger has been an active instructor in multiple areas of law enforcement to include tactics, field training, active shooter response and the standard response protocol.